 The Virgin Mary said to Fortuna Agrelli (1884):

-"Whosoever desires to obtain favors from me should make
+“Whosoever desires to obtain favours from me should make

 three novenas of the prayers of the Rosary in petition and three novenas in thanksgiving.”